-- Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT): a rare condition causing the heart to beat abnormally quickly during physicial activity or high levels of emotion, but shows no structural problems of the heart.
-The rapid heartbeat may cause dizziness, loss of consciousness or sudden death.
+- Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT): a rare condition causing the heart to beat abnormally quickly during physical activity or high levels of emotion, but shows no structural problems of the heart.
+The rapid heartbeat may cause dizziness, loss of consciousness, or sudden death.

 Contrary to tachycardia, bradycardia is a slow or irregular heart rhythm typically fewer than 60 beats per minute.
 The slowed heart rate causes a decrease of blood flow to the body and may cause dizziness, lack of energy, shortness of breath or fainting during periods of normal activity or exercise.
 Intracardiac Electroanatomical Mapping can be used to diagnose problem areas in the heart, and devices such as pacemakers can be used for treatment.

 Procedures and Treatments